 What are Winter Jackets?

-It is this combination of weather resistance and warmth that sets the jackets in this test apart from other jacket styles such as dedicated down jackets and synthetic insulation jackets.
+It's this combination of weather resistance and warmth that sets the jackets in this test apart from other jacket styles such as down jackets and synthetically insulated jackets.
 Those thinner and less protective pieces are often part of an integrated system of layers to give the user ultimate discretion in warmth and sweat management during winter activities.
 The jackets featured in this review are intended to be used as an all-in-one overcoat, with few or no warm layers needed underneath.

 Types of Winter Jackets

 There are several variations on the winter coat on the market, from stylish insulated trenches to technical puffy jackets meant for outdoor adventures.
-We bought and tested a wide range of styles for our review, and below, we'll break down the different types below and present some key choices to consider.
+We bought and tested a wide range of styles for our review.
+Below, we'll break down the different types and present some key choices to consider.

 Technical Jackets

 What makes a winter jacket technical isn't just a dayglow color that fits right in at Everest Base Camp.
-Technical garments are designed to keep the user warm, dry, or both, at a minimal weight.
+Technical garments are designed to keep the user warm, dry, or both at a minimal weight.
 They often keep features to a minimum to save weight and streamline athletic performance.
 Often, technical jackets have a slim fit to enable athletic movement and trim any unnecessary bulk.
 Common features include interior water bottle pockets, helmet-compatible hoods, climbing harness-compatible zippers or length, and more durable materials placed in high-wear areas.
 They usually put a premium on the warmth-to-weight ratio.
-Don't expect these jackets to earn many style points.
-While they may look right at home on the streets of an athletic mountain town, they might stick out awkwardly in an urban setting.

 Can you wear a technical jacket in a casual setting?
 Sure.
 Most manufacturers even offer these garments in more subdued colors, so you don't have to look like a tennis ball if you don't want to.
-Note, however, that these models typically come with a high price tag since you are paying extra for lightweight, high fill-power down, which won't make a difference in performance if it's only worn on city streets.
-However, some users in extreme climates need the performance of a technical winter jacket for everyday winter life.
-The Top Pick for Expeditions Feathered Friends Khumbu Parka will be appreciated by both those attempting to climb the world's tallest peaks and those living in the coldest cities in the world.
-And, if you don't care about fashion and need a jacket for both commuting through the city and to keep you warm on your annual ski trip, a technical jacket might be the best option.
+Note, however, that these models typically come with a high price tag since you are paying extra for lower weight, high fill-power down, which won't make a difference in performance if it's only worn on city streets.
+However, some users who live in more extreme climates may actually need the performance of a technical winter jacket for everyday winter life.

 Casual Jackets

-Since these jackets are made with affordability, durability, and comfort in mind, they don't always offer an athletic fit or light weight, making them less suitable for high-output activities.
-However, they work great for getting around the city, sledding, or ice skating.
+Since these jackets are made with affordability, durability, and comfort in mind, they don't always offer an athletic fit or lightweight, making them less suitable for high-output activities.
+However, they work great for getting around the city and for activities like sledding, sightseeing, or a bonfire with friends.
 Casual jackets also offer convenient features such as phone pockets, removable hoods, and thigh-length fits that provide extra protection.

 We don't recommend wearing a casual parka in a technical setting.
 While you can get by with a relaxed model on the ski hill, since the lodge is usually close by, longer winter excursions demand specific gear for safety and performance reasons.
-An ultra-warm model, like the Canada Goose Expedition Parka, will keep you toasty, but it's hard to move your arms properly due to its bulky design.
-It is not the parka to bring on a mountaineering trip.
+An ultra-warm model will keep you toasty, but it may be hard to move your arms properly due to a potentially bulky design.
+A bulkier parka would not be the best choice to bring on a mountaineering trip.

 Elements of a Quality Winter Jacket